STEPHEN KIMBER, a Professor of Journalism at the University of King’s College in Halifax, is an award-winning writer, editor and broadcaster.

 - an Honourable Mention from the Centre for Investigative Reporting for investigative reporting,

-- four Gold Awards and numerous Silvers from the Atlantic Journalism Awards for magazine writing,
+- five Gold Awards and numerous Silvers from the Atlantic Journalism Awards for magazine writing,

 and has been a finalist on several occasions for National Magazine Awards in a variety of categories, including Best Overall Article, Column Writing and Religious Journalism.